Rensselaer D. Hubbard House: Interior

-The house has 18 rooms.
+The house has 16 rooms.
 The Hubbards emphasized beauty and utility in the house's design.
 When the original section was built in 1871, it included a central heating system (furnace); the structure also included four bathrooms, uncommon in the area at the time.
-The home was also one of the first in the area to have a telephone and electricity.
+The home was also one of the first in the area to have indoor plumbing, a telephone, and electricity.
 Hubbard was unsure whether electricity would become standard, so he installed lights that operated on both gas and electrical power.

 The three fireplaces on the first floor use a combination of Georgian, Spanish and Italian marbles as well as Brazilian onyx.
 The library featured cotton wall coverings, and the parlor featured silk damask wall coverings imported from Paris.
 The grand staircase is made of oak, and was part of the 1888 expansion replacing an iron spiral staircase.
 A Tiffany chandelier hangs over the dining room table.

 Current use

 The home has operated as a museum by the Blue Earth County Historical Society and is open to the public for a fee.
 The house contains approximately a quarter of the Hubbard family's original furniture, with remaining antique furnishings donated by patrons of the museum.
 A significant portion of the wall paper was replaced by replicas.
 Fourteen of the original rooms are part of the museum.
-The carriage house displays a 1916 fire engine.
+The carriage house contains a display of horse-drawn vehicles and antique automobiles and a 1916 fire engine.
 The period gardens around the house and grounds are maintained by the volunteer Twilight Garden Club.